jros2300/reservedinstances/README.md

 ## Introduction
 This tool is to manage your Reserved Instances in AWS across all you linked accounts.
 The tool reads your live configuration (instances and reserved instances) in all your accounts using the AWS API, and produce a set of recommendations to optimize your RI usage.
 The tool can apply the modifications in your RIs (changing the availability zone, instance type or network allocation) for you, and you can configure it to apply all the recommendations automatically every so often.

-> **Note:** This tool doesn't work for "Windows with SQL Starndard", "Windows with SQL Web", "Windows with SQL Enterprise", "RHEL" or "SLES" instances.
-Please prevent the usage of accounts with these instance types.
+> **Note:** Now it's supported the instance types "Windows with SQL Starndard", "Windows with SQL Web", "Windows with SQL Enterprise", "RHEL" and "SLES".
+If you're using any of these instance types you should configure the DBR file.

 ## Installation
 To install the tool, you should create the necessary roles to let the tool run the AWS API calls.
 Then you can launch the tool using AWS Beanstalk, I've created a CloudFormation file to facilitate the deployment of the tool.